libp2p/blog/src/_blog/rust-libp2p-2022.md

 ## What's Next?

-Let's end this post with the document describing rust-libp2p's future, namely our [project roadmap](https://github.com/libp2p/rust-libp2p/blob/master/ROADMAP.md) which [we added in October](https://github.com/libp2p/rust-libp2p/pull/2997).
+To conclude this post, it's worth mentioning the rust-libp2p [project roadmap](https://github.com/libp2p/rust-libp2p/blob/master/ROADMAP.md), which [was added in October](https://github.com/libp2p/rust-libp2p/pull/2997) and outlines the planned developments for the project in the future.
-There are lots of exciting features and improvements coming up in 2023, e.g. improved WASM support, the WebRTC browser-to-browser feature and hopefully an implementation of the shiny new WebTransport transport.
+Some notable features to look forward to in 2023 include improved WASM support, the WebRTC browser-to-browser feature, and the potential implementation of the new WebTransport transport.